Port Jersey

 Port Jersey, officially the Port Jersey Port Authority Marine Terminal and referred to as the Port Jersey Marine Terminal, is an intermodal freight transport facility that includes a container terminal located on the Upper New York Bay in the Port of New York and New Jersey.
 The municipal border of the Hudson County cities of Jersey City and Bayonne runs along the long pier extending into the bay.

 The facility was created between 1972 and 1976 and acquired by the Port Authority of New York and New Jersey in July 2010.
-Its major tenant is GCT Bayonne, a post-panamax shipping facility operated by Global Container Terminals.

-GCT Bayonne has been modernized.
-In May 2013 a 900 foot (270m) berth extension was completed, increasing the total dock face to 2,700 feet (820m) of contiguous berth, allowing the facility to handle the latest Suez Max vessels.
+CMA CGM operates a post-panamax shipping facility at this terminal under the name Port Liberty Bayonne.

 Much of Port Jersey is part of United States Foreign-Trade Zone 49.
 Most of the area in and around the facility is restricted, though a walkway along its northern side is accessible to the general public and may eventually connect with the Hudson River Waterfront Walkway.
 A very small bird sanctuary (specifically for the least tern) is also located on the promenade.

 History

-The area, east of the Greenville section of Jersey City where was originally tidal marshes and white cedar swamps, which was first used for industrial purposes beginning in the 1800s.
+The area, east of the Greenville section of Jersey City was originally tidal marshes and white cedar swamps, and was first used for industrial purposes beginning in the 1800s.

 The pier that become Port Jersey was created in the between 1972 and 1976 using landfill.

 The facility was once known as the NorthEast Auto Terminal (NEAT) and was operated as a private auto import and export facility for several decades before its purchase in 2008 by the Port Authority of New York and New Jersey.
 The location of the PA Auto Marine Terminal and its relatively airdraft-free deepwater access for larger vessels led to the PANYNJ to convert the facility into a container terminal.
 Anticipating the needs of the planned and existing super-panamax containerships which will call in the port upon the completion of the new Panama Canal Megalocks, NEAT was incrementally shut down and its share of the auto import/export market completely transferred to the Bayonne Auto Terminal and the Port Newark FAPS facility by 2011.

-After the PANYNJ purchase the container terminal facilities were expanded in conjunction with the main tenant, Global Terminals.
+After the PANYNJ purchase, the container terminal facilities were expanded in conjunction with the former operator of the terminal, Global Terminals.

 The largest ship ever to call at the Port of New York-New Jersey, the MOL Benefactor, docked at Port Jersey in July 2016 after sailing from China through the newly widened Panama Canal.